UltimateStarCoder/mark-db-demo/README.md

 `mkdir backend`
 `cd backend`
 `npm init -y`
-`npm i express pg knex`
+`npm i express pg knex dotenv cors`
 `npx knex init`
-- open the knexfile.js, and change development client from sqlite3 to postgresql?
+- open the knexfile.js, and change the content within `development:{}` to what I have, and add `require('dotenv').config()` to the beginning of the document.
+- It will have an error because `.env` doesn't exist yet, so lets create one with the DB_CONNECTION_STRING I referenced to. `touch .env` and fill it will what mine has
-- add the following line to package.json, to the beginning of `"scripts": {}` `"start": "knex migrate:rollback && knex migrate:latest && knex seed:run && node index.js",`
+- add the following line to package.json, to the beginning of `"scripts": {}` `"start": "knex migrate:rollback && knex migrate:latest && knex seed:run && node ./app/index.js",`
 2. build the table migrator and seeder
 - make some tables to live on a database
 `npx knex migrate:make some_table_name`
 `npx knex migrate:make another_table`
 - IF your table has starting info (not strictly to be fed by `app.post()`'s), you will need to seed it `npx knex seed:make some_table_name` creates the seeder for the first table. we will assume the other table doesn't need seeding
 - lets set up those two recently generated files!
 In migrations/YYYYMMDDHHMMSS_some_table_name.js add some `exports.up()` and `exports.down()` code.
 See what I put in _both_ migrations tables.
-Do a similar thing for seeds/some_table_name.js. *If you use table.increments('some_key_such_as_id') in the migration js, make sure that key is not used in the seeder.
+Do a similar thing for seeds/some_table_name.js and change the name of the table in `await knex()` to match as well. *If you use table.increments('some_key_such_as_id') in the migration js, make sure that key is not used in the seeder.
 For example, I used `table.increments('id')` in the migrations, so I removed `id: #` from `.insert()`.* Fill out the seeder with all of the keys to match the migrations.
 3. create an app that will use those tables
 `mkdir app && cd app && touch index.js`
 - this is where the server will listen.
 Look at the one I made for an idea on how it should look